frankshearar/Home/NuGet-Sign-Command.md

 -Force - Switch to indicate if the current signature should be overwritten.
 By default the command will fail if the package already has a signature.

 -OutputDirectory - Directory where the signed package should be saved.
 By default the original package is overwritten by the signed package.

--CryptographicServiceProvider - Name of the Cryptographic Service Provider which contains the Private Key Container.

--KeyContainer - Name of the Key Container which has the Private Key.
 ```

 ### Details about options